rice-apps/rice-public-art-backend/README.md

 3. If you have not run the server before run `$ mongo` to allow for local creation of the database (also run if you have deleted the database).
 3. Run `$ npm start` to start the server.

+Note that unless the environment variables for `MONGODB_URI` and `PORT` are set in the `.env` file, the server runs on `port 300` and uses `mongodb://localhost/moody` as the database location.

 # Structure

 - The code for the server and database connection is in the file `server.js`